gregtillbrook/parcel-plugin-bundle-visualiser/README.md

 # Usage

-The next time you run your parcel build a bundle report will be saved to `<project root>/report.html`
+The next time you run your parcel build in production mode (i.e. when NODE_ENV is 'production') a bundle report will be saved to `<project root>/report.html`

 # Interpreting results